 - Tapioca Flour

-- Baking Powder and Baking Soda – We use both to give the cupcakes the proper cupcake lift.
+- Baking Powder and Baking Soda

-- Vanilla Extract – Flavor!
+- Vanilla Extract

-- Don’t fret the thin batter – I find a lot of cake batters – especially chocolate – are thin.
+- Don’t fret about the thin batter – I find a lot of cake batters – especially chocolate – are thin.
 And I always freak out, but then I am surprised to see how the cake baked into a super light and fluffy treat!

 - Watch the bake time – In my experience, gluten free bakes take a tad longer to bake.
 Just keep an eye on the cupcakes and start checking at the minimum time noted.
 When testing for doneness, the cupcakes will be springy to the touch and a toothpick inserted in the middle will have a few crumbs.